on-api/on-api/error_handling.md

 { "cause": "Unknown service: 'INTERRNET'" }
 ```

-If another service for the same servicetype is already active.
+If another service for the same service type is already active.
 E.g. Broadband 100/100 is active when ordering Broadband 10/10:

 ```http